An interactive application letting users follow the participants of a popular UK reality TV show and vote for them.

 The technical implementation of this task required linking the application to the real-time TV show so that the app users could instantly see all the live actions and events during the show and interact with them through the application.
 For example, users were able to see the feed with posts about the participants, their clashes and funny moments, and, most importantly, to vote for the participants in real time.

-We provided Monterosa with a technical solution based on their proprietary administration panel, which was originally designed to enable functional configuration of all the second-screen applications in the Monterosa product family.
-This panel consists of a range of tabs with settings, to get configured by Monterosa’s admin team by adding fields for each specific project as required.
+We provided our client with a technical solution based on their proprietary administration panel, which was originally designed to enable the functional configuration of all the second-screen applications in their product family.
+This panel consists of a range of tabs with settings, to get configured by the client’s administration team by adding fields for each specific project as required.

 We started the voting app development right after we got access to the previous year’s version of the app code.
-The MBicycle team studied this code and got down to creating the current version of the I’m A Celebrity…Get Me Out of Here! app with additional features.
+The MBicycle team studied this code and got down to creating the current version of the app with additional features.

 During the project, the MBicycle team: